Student Film Projects

 Info:

 Jim Morrison is credited with sound in this 16mm, black & white film by Alex Prisadsky.
 Various portions of the original audio soundtrack recordings are used in the film, however several portions were re-recorded by the director for the final cut.
-A very special thanks to Alex Prisadsky for sharing his comments here on MildEquator.com!
+A very special thanks to Alex Prisadsky for sharing details of the film here on MildEquator.com -

 "Jim Morrison was the sound man on my first student film at UCLA.
 I asked a bunch of the crew and my friends at the housing coop where I lived to wear dark suits for the film - Jim didn't have one.
 That was one reason I asked him to be the sound recordist.
 The other was that he had shown a remarkable affinity for sound.
 6 or 7 of us were in a group that took turns crewing for each other's films on successive Saturdays, in the Spring of 1965.
 Jim had shot part of his film the previous Saturday, in which we all played a noisy audience.
 A stag film we were watching broke and the screen was white with projector light.
 As the sounds of protest escalated, some of us made shadow puppets on the screen and yelled even louder.
 He had us repeat this for many takes.
 The experience made us literally high and influenced me to try to create that kind of crowd chaos, in my own way, in my film the next week.